dhanashri-khalokar/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first repository
-author - dhanashri khalokar
+this is my first git repository. author - dhanashri khalokar.